 From there, admire the hundreds of vermillion gates propelling you to a cobalt sea.

 Good to know: This shrine is very remote and the closest bus stations are 8 km (nearly 5 miles) away.
-Driving by car is the best option.
+Renting a car is the best option to get here.

 23. Takeda Castle